cncf/techdocs/assessments/0011-keda/keda-implementation.md

 Reorganize the Table of Contents to:

-- Better welcome new users
+- Better welcome and orient new users
 - Separate user rules (personas), if there are more than one
 - Improve findability and access to tasks and procedures
 - Separate conceptual, task, and reference information